kimialias/EyeVee/README.md

-Please note that this project was developed using Python 3.7.6, pip 19.2.3, and MediaPipe 0.8.9.1.
-Compatibility with other versions or configurations may vary.
+Please note that the function for blink rate statistics page is still unfinished

 ![EyeVee](test_images/header_eyevee_image.png)